dschep/serverless-at/README.md

 # :zap::alarm_clock: Serverless `at`

-Instantly schedule run onetime jobs on AWS Lambda using [Serverless Components](https://github.com/serverless/components).
+Instantly schedule one-time jobs to run on AWS Lambda using [Serverless Components](https://github.com/serverless/components).
 Inspired by the UNIX `at` command.